hoanhan101/hraft/PROPOSAL.md

 by DNS routing mechanism but I am not familar with its implementation.

 In Apache's Cassandra, a Distributed Hash Table is used, which maps key to specific node in the rings structure.
+Same with Amazon DynamoDB, consistent hashing is also used.
 However, that is not the same as service discovery.

 > It would be helpful if you can provide any pointers for this.